magabriel/trefoil/doc/trefoil-doc/Contents/chapter6.md

 - `TrefoilOne` is a classic-looking theme, suitable for novels, essays and other literary works.

 - `TrefoilTwo` is a modern theme.

-This book uses it.
+- `TrefoilDoc` is used for generating this documentation.
+It is based on `TrefoilTwo` but adds an HTML edition `doc-website` that uses `Twitter Bootstrap 3`.

 To use them, as always, just put the name of the theme in the book's `config.yml`: